wooyek/cookiecutter-pylib/{{cookiecutter.project_slug}}/docs/installation.rst

 From sources
 ------------

-The sources for {{ cookiecutter.project_name }} can be downloaded from the `project website`_.

 You can either clone the public repository:

 .. code-block:: console

     $ git clone {{ cookiecutter.repo_url }}

-Or download the download source from {{ cookiecutter.project_url }}.
+Or download the download source from `project website`_.
 Once you have a copy of the source, you can install it with:

 .. code-block:: console